For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 With the latter, you'll be charged for the exact volume of water you use, which isn't always cheaper for larger house shares.

-Use this site to find your water supplier and contact them to set up your customer account.
+Look on Water UK's website to find your water supplier and contact them to set up your customer account.

 How to save money on water bills